mariotoffia/goasciidoc/README.md

   --templatedir TEMPLATEDIR
-                         Loads template files *.gtpl from a directory, use --list to get valid names of templates --type-links MODE      Controls type reference linking: disabled, internal, or external (default disabled) --help, -h             display this help and exit --version              display version and exit
+                         Loads template files *.gtpl from a directory, use --list to get valid names of templates --type-links MODE      Controls type reference linking: disabled, internal, or external (default disabled) --highlighter NAME     Source code highlighter to use; available: none, goasciidoc --help, -h             display this help and exit --version              display version and exit
 ```